A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Our Discretization Approach

 \subsubsection{Set of Hyperparameters}

-We implemented two hyperparameters that are commonly used in other recursive partitioning-based models: \textit{minimum number of observations} and \textit{minimum lift}.\footnote{See the hyperparameters in Random Forest \citep{Breiman_2001}, XGBoost \citep{Chen_Guestrin_2016}, and Generalized Random Forest \citep{Athey_etal_2019}.} The former stops the algorithm from making very small partitions by ruling out splits (at any given iteration) that produce partitions with observations fewer than the \textit{minimum number of observations}.
+We start with two hyperparameters that are commonly used in other recursive partitioning-based models: \textit{minimum number of observations} and \textit{minimum lift}.\footnote{See the hyperparameters in Random Forest \citep{Breiman_2001}, XGBoost \citep{Chen_Guestrin_2016}, and Generalized Random Forest \citep{Athey_etal_2019}.} The former stops the algorithm from making very small partitions by ruling out splits (at any given iteration) that produce partitions with observations fewer than the \textit{minimum number of observations}.
 The latter prevents over-fitting by stopping the partitioning process if the next split does not increase the objective function by the \textit{minimum lift}, which is defined as $\frac{\FF(\Pii_{r+1})-\FF(\Pii_{r})}{\FF(\Pii_{r})}$.
 In addition to these two standard hyperparameters, we also include another one: \textit{maximum number of partitions}, which stops the recursive partitioning after the algorithm has reached the \textit{maximum number of partitions}.
-This hyper-parameter not only controls overfitting, but can also help with identification concerns because it allows the researchers to restrict the number of partitions, and hence the number of estimands.
-Together, these three hyperparameters ensure that the algorithm does not overfit and produces a generalizaeble partition that is valid out-of-sample.
+This hyper-parameter not only controls over-fitting, but can also help with identification concerns because it allows the researchers to restrict the number of partitions, and hence the number of estimands.
+Together, these three hyperparameters ensure that the algorithm does not over-fit and produces a generalizable partition that is valid out-of-sample.

 In addition to these three hyper-parameters that constrain partitioning, we have another key hyperparameter, $\lambda_{rel}$, that shapes the direction of partitioning.
 As discussed earlier, $\lambda_{rel}$ captures the relative importance of the two parts of the objective function when selecting the next split.
 If $\lambda_{rel}$ is set close to zero, the discretization procedure prioritizes splits that explain the choice probabilities.
-As $\lambda_{rel}$ increases, the recursive partitioning tends to choose splits that explain the variation in the state transition. $\lambda_{rel}$ can be either tuned using a validation procedure or set manually by the researched based on their intuition or the requirements of the problem at hand.
-We present some simulations on the importance of picking the right value of $\lambda_{rel}$ in $\S$\ref{ssec:sim2}.
+As $\lambda_{rel}$ increases, the recursive partitioning tends to choose splits that explain the variation in the state transition. $\lambda_{rel}$ can be either tuned using a validation procedure or set manually by the researcher based on their intuition or the requirements of the problem at hand.
+We present some simulations on the choice of $\lambda_{rel}$ in Web Appendix $\S$\ref{app:hyp_expt}.